Do Any Hair Loss Theories Hold Water?

 - …why DHT encourages body hair growth, but scalp hair loss (the DHT paradox)

-And while alternative hair loss theories get us closer to the answers, they still have holes.
+And while alternative hair loss theories attempt to get us closer to answers, they still have holes.

-This article uncovers the leading theories to pattern hair loss.
+This article uncovers the leading (alternative) hypotheses to pattern hair loss.
 For each theory, we’ll cover:

 - The Science